Franklin–Nashville campaign: Resaca, Dalton, and the movement into Alabama

 Meanwhile, Sherman had learned of Hood's location and ordered reinforcements sent to Resaca, arriving there on October 13, too late to engage Hood in battle.
 Hood sent Lt.
 Gen. Alexander P. Stewart as far north as Tunnel Hill, near the Tennessee state line, to damage the railroad as much as possible.
 During this operation, on October 13, Stewart captured the Federal garrison at Dalton, Georgia, under ugly circumstances.
-The 751 men under Col. Lewis Johnson included a large number of African-American soldiers, a sight that enraged many in Hood's army.
+The 751 men under Colonel Lewis Johnson included a large number of African-American soldiers, a sight that enraged many in Hood's army.
 In surrender negotiations, Johnson insisted that his black troops be treated as prisoners of war, but Hood replied that "all slaves belonging to persons in the Confederacy" would be returned to their masters.
 Unable to defend the garrison, Johnson surrendered and 600 black soldiers were stripped of their shoes and some clothing and marched to the railroad, where they were forced to tear up about 2 miles of track under the supervision of Maj.
 Gen. William B. Bate's division.
 Six of the Union soldiers were shot for refusing to work or being unable to keep up with the march.
-Col. Johnson later wrote that the abuse his men received "exceeded anything in brutality I have ever witnessed."
+Colonel Johnson later wrote that the abuse his men received "exceeded anything in brutality I have ever witnessed."
 Johnson and his white officers were paroled the following day, but some of his black soldiers were returned to slavery.

-From Resaca, Hood withdrew on a six-day march to the west toward Gadsden, Alabama, reaching it on October 20.
+From Resaca, Hood withdrew on a six-day march to the west toward Gadsden, Alabama, reaching it on Thursday, October 20.
 He had hoped to engage Sherman in battle near LaFayette, Georgia, but his subordinate commanders convinced him that their troops' morale was not ready to risk an attack.
 He considered his campaign a success so far, having destroyed 24 miles of railroad, although this turned out to be a fleeting advantage to the South.
 Sherman deployed as many as 10,000 men in reconstruction and by October 28 regular rail service resumed between Chattanooga and Atlanta.
 Sherman pursued Hood only as far as Gaylesville, Alabama, over 30 miles short of Gadsden.